 About the Initiative

 The University of Virginia Environmental Resilience Institute is launching a coordinated research initiative focused on negative emissions to provide global thought leadership in this important area.
-The Climate Restoration Initiative will bring together faculty and students from across ground to collaborate on targeted projects with leaders from other academic, government, and NGO institutions.
-The goal of the Climate Restoration Initiative will be to build strong interdisciplinary teams that leverage the university’s research excellence and provide actionable knowledge for climate change mitigation.
+The Climate Restoration Initiative is bringing together faculty and students from across ground to collaborate on targeted projects with leaders from other academic, government, and NGO institutions.
+The goal of the Climate Restoration Initiative is to build strong interdisciplinary teams that leverage the university’s research excellence and provide actionable knowledge for climate change mitigation.

 Activities conducted across terrestrial and marine ecosystems that sequester carbon.
 Topics include coastal blue carbon, afforestation/reforestation, changes in forest management, uptake and storage by agricultural soils, earth systems and life cycle modeling.